sidb70/clusterFL/README.md

 ## Instructions

+To parse the experimental result files into readable format and figures, run the notebook in ./experiments/results/results.ipynb.

-To run the clustered federated learning experiment, modify the `config.yaml` file with the desired experimental section.
+To run the clustered federated learning experiment, modify the `config.yaml` file with the desired experimental parameters.

 To run the experiment, use the following command: